Economics ~ SurviveTheChanges.com

 Further, there are plans under consideration by even the Gulf Arab states to change to a basket of currencies in the trading of oil, or another form of international payments that does NOT exclusively use the dollar.

 Abandonment of The Dollar

 China and Japan concluded an agreement not long ago to use their own currencies instead of the dollar in trading various goods between themselves.
 China and Russia may accelerate their disengagement from the dollar to the point of dumping their U.S. bonds and dollars on the market as a financial weapon to crash the dollar.

 It has been proposed that a new world currency replace the dollar as the primary currency of international trade, perhaps one backed by the Chinese yuan and a few other strong currencies, or using the "Special Drawing Rights (SDR)" accounts through the International Monetary Fund (IMF) and the Bank for International Settlements (BIS).

 Standard and Poor, one of the primary bond rating services, downgraded U.S. bonds a couple years ago from their longtime AAA status to AA.
 Then another rating agency lowered the U.S. bonds to a much lower rating.
-On the other hand, for some reason the rating was recently bumped up for not apparent good reason.
+On the other hand, for some reason the rating was recently bumped up for no apparent good reason.

 However, China appears to have bigger ideas for their renminbi ("legal tender" currency) known as the yuan.
-They have accumulated vast amounts of gold, probably with the intention of establishing their yuan as at least one of the new world reserve currencies of choice with gold backing.
+They have accumulated vast amounts of gold, possibly with the intention of establishing their yuan as the new world reserve currency of choice with gold backing.

 Asset Backed Currency

 There is talk of at least the currencies used in international trade, and perhaps all currencies, being required to have backing by assets similar to the old gold standard of the dollar.
 Supporting assets could include, gold and other minerals, oil, agricultural or industrial production, etc.